morethanbooks/XML-TEI-Bible/documentation/documentation.md

 - toWhom: future TEI attribute used for the entity to whom some is communicating (listening, reading...)

-Take in consideration that the values are raw, so beware of raw of comparition: For example 1 and 2 of Samuel referes to people almost the same amount of times (2104 and 2206), but because 2 of Samuel is 115 verses shorter than 1 of Samuel, relative to the length of the book there is actually much more references to people in 2 of Samuel (3.2 per chapter) than in 1 of Samuel (2.6).
+Take in consideration that the values are raw, so beware of raw comparition: For example 1 and 2 of Samuel referes to people almost the same amount of times (2104 and 2206), but because 2 of Samuel is 115 verses shorter than 1 of Samuel, relative to the length of the book there is actually much more references to people in 2 of Samuel (3.2 per chapter) than in 1 of Samuel (2.6).
 Probably the most logica way of relative the data would be per verse, but other options are possible (chapters, words, entities...).
 In a program like Calc or Excel you can divide the values of a column with another column easily; for example, if you want to get the relative values of "ent ref" by verses, you add in the row 2 of a new column following formulae: "=i2/f2" and then copy his in the rest of the rows.

 If you are interested in knowing what information exactly is been extracted, check the Python script: /programing/python/structure2table.py